 WEDNESDAY, March 9, 2016 – You could be putting your health at risk if you buy imported dietary supplements and nonprescription drug products, the U.S. Food and Drug Administration warns.
 Health fraud scammers often sell such products at ethnic or international stores, flea markets, swap meets or online, Cariny Nunez, a public health adviser in the FDA's Office of Minority Health, said in an agency news release.
 This may be because many people who shop at these places have poor English-language skills and limited access to health care services and information, she suggested.
 "These scammers know that ethnic groups who may not speak or read English well, or who hold certain cultural beliefs, can be easy targets," she added.
 For example, Native American, Hispanic, Asian and black people may have a long tradition of using herbal – or so-called "natural" – products, and many of these ...
 Read more

-Related support groups: Vitamin D Deficiency, Vitamin/Mineral Supplementation and Deficiency, Vitamin B12 Deficiency, Vitamin E, Vitamin/Mineral Supplementation during Pregnancy/Lactation, Vitamin D Insufficiency, Niacin (Vitamin B3) Deficiency, Carnitine Deficiency, Rickets, Vitamin K Deficiency, Vitamin B1 (Thiamine) Deficiency, Vitamin A & D, A & D, Vitamin E Deficiency, Aquasol E, Alpha E, Scurvy, Vitamins A, D, and E, Diaper Guard, E-600
+Related support groups: Vitamin D Deficiency, Vitamin/Mineral Supplementation and Deficiency, Vitamin E, Vitamin B12 Deficiency, Vitamin/Mineral Supplementation during Pregnancy/Lactation, Vitamin D Insufficiency, Niacin (Vitamin B3) Deficiency, Carnitine Deficiency, Rickets, Vitamin K Deficiency, Vitamin B1 (Thiamine) Deficiency, Scurvy, Vitamin A & D, A & D, Aquasol E, Vitamin E Deficiency, Alpha E, Vitamins A, D, and E, Vita-Ray, Ubiquinone/vitamin E

 Posted 23 Jun 2015 by Drugs.com